Folsom Lake College

-Folsom Lake College (FLC) is a Public community college in Folsom, California.
+Folsom Lake College (FLC) is a public community college in Folsom, California.
 It is part of California Community Colleges system and the Los Rios Community College District.
 Folsom Lake College serves the community with classes offered at its main Folsom campus at 10 College Parkway, two outreach centers (the El Dorado Center in Placerville and the Rancho Cordova Center), and various off-site locations nearby.
 As of Fall 2005, Folsom Lake College enrolled approximately 6,600 students choosing among approximately 1,000 different course offerings.
 Those students were served by 74 full-time faculty, including 9 counselors, 180 part-time faculty, 69 classified staff, and eight administrators.
 The college offers students over 30 different Associate of Arts or Science degree options, as well as over 30 certificate alternatives.
 The college's mascot is the Falcons and its colors are teal and black.
-The current president is Whitney Yamamura who began in 2017.
+The current president is Art Pimental who began in 2022.